FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 *Give or take rocks still depends on the roll attempt outcome!

-### Round ends
+### Game ends

-Once a player has no rocks left the round ends.
+Once a player has no rocks left the game ends.

-Players proceed to the steps explained in "Prepare next round".
+Players proceed to the steps explained in "Prepare next game".

-If this is the last round, proceed to "Determine the winner" instead.
+If this is the last game, proceed to "Determine the winner" instead.

 The game also ends if all rocks from the central stash are gone.
 Proceed to "Determine the winner" in this case as well.